 Public Health Scotland’s interactive dashboard now provides a map showing the number of cases in local areas, as well as trends for local authorities and NHS boards

-The Scottish Government has produced a guide to help you understand what sort of activities are safer than others - read the Staying Safe with daily activities guide here
+The Scottish Government has produced guidance to help you understand what sort of activities are safer than others - read the Scottish Government guidance on daily activities here

 The Scottish Government's text messaging service is available for people who were shielding to recieve the latest updates from the Scottish Government in the event of any new national or local lockdown restrictions, and useful information to help keep you safe.